Education & Courses

 - Click here for a list of schools.

 - All first-time drivers must take and pass the TLSAE course.
 Driver Education Licensing Assistance Program (DELAP)/high school driver education classes teach the drug and alcohol training and a successful DELAP student is exempt from having to take the TLSAE.

 - The course provider will electronically submit course completion information to the FLHSMV, which will be accessible at all driver license issuing offices.
 A physical copy of the course completion certificate is not required when obtaining a license.

 - Click here to read more about TLSAE.

 Three Crashes within Three Years

-- Requires drivers who have been convicted of, or plead nolo contendere (no contest) to a third traffic offense that caused a crash within 36 months to complete a Florida Department of Highway Safety and Motor Vehicles (DHSMV) approved driver improvement course.
+- Requires drivers who have been convicted of, or plead nolo contendere (no contest) to a third traffic offense that caused a crash within 36 months to complete a Florida Department of Highway Safety and Motor Vehicles (FLHSMV) approved driver improvement course.

 - This course must include behind-the-wheel training and an assessment of driving ability.